-Gyaraspur is a village of great historical importance situated in the Vidisha district of Madhya Pradesh.
-As per a legend, the village was established by the gods and it was so-called because of the vow of gyaras or 11th day was observed.
-King Rukangada of Vidisha was a staunch devotee of Vishnu and used to observe a strict ekadashi-vrata, a fast on the eleventh day of the month.
+Gyaraspur is a village of great historical importance in the Vidisha district of Madhya Pradesh.
+As per legend, the village was established by the gods and named after the vow of gyaras, or the 11th day, that was observed by king Rukangada of Vidisha.
+The king was a staunch devotee of Vishnu and used to observe a strict ekadashi-vrata, a fast on the eleventh day of the month.
 No one in his household including infants and cattle used to take food on that day.
 Once his son-in-law, Sobhana, visited his palace on ekadashi.
-He was tired from his journey however was not offered food as the king and the family were observing the fast.
+He was tired from his journey but was not offered food as the king and the family was observing the fast.
 As a result, he died however, he obtained more than full recompense in the next world.
 Two or three years later a brahmana came to pass Gyaraspur and took a halt.
 He witnessed a strange phenomenon in the night.
-Vishnu’s angels descended down, swept the place, and set up a court (darbar).
+Vishnu’s angels descended down, swept the place, and set up a darbar (court).
 After some time Sobhana descended and took his seat to hold the court.
 As he used to hold his court every night, the place started being known as Sobhanapuri.
 But it became more celebrated by the name of Gyaraspur because gyaras was the day that led to his elevation.1

-Monuments – There are many monuments of importance belonging to the 9th-10th centuries CE.
+Monuments – There are many monuments of importance belonging to the 9th-10th centuries CE in the village.

-The antarala doorway is decorated with an exquisite makara-torana forming a garland in the front with three drooping lotus pendants. , this shrine has only eight pillars left surviving.
+The antarala doorway is decorated with an exquisite makara-torana forming a garland in the front as a trefoil arch with three drooping lotus pendants.
 The makaras, from the mouth of which emerges this torana, are placed over the abacus portion of the pillars.
 Over the makaras are placed bhara-vahakas supporting the lintel block above.
 The lintel is decorated with images of musicians, dancers, and amorous couples.
 In the central niche on the front of the lintel is a scene of Shivalinga worship suggesting the Shaiva association of the temple.

-There are a few inscriptions found at the monument.
 An inscription engraved on a pillar makes obeisance to Krishesvara and dates to samvat 1039, corresponding to 982 CE.
 Krishnesvara might be the god to whom the temple was dedicated.
 The construction of the temple may be placed in the first half of the ninth century CE.6 Krishna Deva suggests it is not unlikely that this large ornate temple, worthy of a royal foundation, was built by or for Krishnapa, brother of the Chandella king Dhanga (954-1002 CE).7

-Bajra Matha – This east-facing temple is consisted of three side-by-side shrines all connected to the same mandapa (hall) in the front.
+Bajra Matha – This east-facing temple presently consists of three shrines, placed side-by-side, all connected to the same common mandapa (hall) in the front.
 However, this was not the case originally as not all the shrines were built at the same time.
 The temple stands over a high platform.
-The mandapa is supported on fourteen pillars, two additional pillars are work of later restoration.
-The main entrance is provided in the east while balconies are provided in the north and the south.
-Shikhara (superstructure) of the central shrine only has survived.
+The mandapa is supported by sixteen pillars including two pillars that are works of later restoration.
+The main entrance is provided in the east while balconies were provided in the north and the south.
+The shikhara (superstructure) of the central shrine only has survived.
 The surviving pillars are left largely plain rectangular with very few decorations.

 The doorway of the southern shrine is composed of six shakhas (bands).
 At the bottom of the door-jambs are Ganga and Yamuna over their respective mounts.
 The fourth shakha from inside has panels, four on each side.
 These panels have images of Shiva.
 Shiva also occupies the prominent lalata-bimba position.
 The lintel above has three niches, all housing images of Shiva.
 Similar to the doorway of the central shrine, this doorway also has twelve representations of Shiva.
-Birdi5 suggests that this may correspond to twelve depositions of Rudra as found in Matsya, Vayu, and Vishnu Puranas.
-However, this argument does not appear strong enough as Rudras are generally eleven and when represented they are all shown with similar characteristics.
+Birdi suggests that this may correspond to twelve depositions of Rudra as found in Matsya, Vayu, and Vishnu Puranas.9 However, this argument does not appear strong enough as Rudras are generally eleven and when represented they are all shown with similar characteristics.
 Krishna Deva excludes the image over the lalata-bimba and the remaining eleventh images he considers of eleven Rudras.10 However, while he includes the lalata-bimba image of Surya to enumerate twelve Adityas, he does not give any reason why to exclude the lalata-bimba image in the case of enumerating Rudras.

 The doorway of the northern shrine is composed of six shakhas (bands).
 At the bottom of the door-jambs are Ganga and Yamuna over their respective mounts.
-The fourth shakha from inside has panels, four on each side.
-These panels have images of Vishnu standing under the hood of Shesha.
-Vishnu also occupies the prominent lalata-bimba position where he is shown seated under the hood of Shesha.
-Though the image is much mutilated, however, it appears that he was shown seated over his mount Garuda.
-Earlier scholars have identified the image as that of Balarama6, the confusion probably arose due to the presence of serpent hood.
-The lintel above has three niches, all housing images of Vishnu standing under the serpent hood.
-Shiva.
-Similar to the doorway of the central and the southern shrine, this doorway also has twelve representations of Vishnu.
-Birdi7 suggests that this may correspond to twelve Keshava representations as attested in the Kashi-khanda of Skanda Purana.
+The fourth shakha from inside has four panels on each side.
+These panels have images of Balarama standing under the serpent hood.
+An image of Sankarshana-Balarama also occupies the prominent lalata-bimba position where he is shown under a serpent hood.
+Though the image is much mutilated, however, it can be safely identified with Balarama as his images are also present over the doorway jamb panels.
+The lintel above has three niches, all housing images of Balarama standing under a serpent hood.
+Birdi does not agree with these image being of Balarama but suggests that these images are of Vishnu and the total of twelve images over the doorway may correspond to twelve Keshava representations as attested in the Kashi-khanda of Skanda Purana.11

-On the external walls of the temple are distributed various images across the niches and recess portions.
+On the external walls of the temple vimana are distributed various images across the niches and recess portions.
 The arrangement of images and disposition of dikpalas from their respective position suggests that the temple had been rebuilt, probably during the period when Jains appropriated it for their purposes.
 The south side of the vimana has Surya in its bhadra-niche while Chamunda and another matraka are placed in the pratiratha-niche.
 Yama and Agni take their position on the karna-niches.
-The bhadra-niche (central) of the west wall of the central shrine is occupied by Shiva-Nataraja flanked by Varahi and Vishnu on his left and Ardha-narishvara on his right.
+The bhadra-niche of the west wall of the central shrine is occupied by Shiva-Nataraja flanked by Varahi and Vishnu on his left and Ardha-narishvara on his right.
 The icon of Varahi is interesting as she is holding a fish and a buffalo is depicted as her mount, both representing tantra influence.
 Above the Nataraja, on the rathika-niche is an image of Yoga-Narayana.
 The back wall of the Vishnu shrine has Surya in the bhadra-niche with Kaumari in a niche to his left.
 Above Surya, in the rathika-niche is Shiva-Tripurantaka.
 The back wall of the Shiva shrine has a decorative motif adorning the bhadra-niche.
-Above rathika-niche has Varaha accompanied by Nataraja and Balarama on the side niches.
+The above rathika-niche has Varaha accompanied by Nataraja and Balarama on the side niches.

 Mala Devi Temple – Perched on a slope of a hill and built against its northern ridge, this partly structural and partly rock-cut temple provides a picturesque view of the Gyaraspur green fields.
-The temple may not be termed rock-cut in its strict sense as there was no specific excavation done for the temple.
+The temple may not be termed rock-cut in its strict sense as there was no specific excavation done to accommodate the temple.
 The natural cavern of the hill was utilized as the garbha-grha and the rest of the temple was built around it.
-The temple was referred to as Mala De Temple in the reports of Alexander Cunningham8 and the Gwalior Archaeological Department9.
-It started later known as Mala Devi temple however there is not enough information on who this Mala Devi is and how the temple got this name.
-The temple faces east and consists of an ardha-mandapa, mandapa, antrala, and a garbha-grha.
+The temple was referred to as Mala De Temple in the reports of Alexander Cunningham13 and the Archaeological Department reports14.
+Though it started being known as Mala Devi temple however there is no information on who was Mala Devi and how the temple got this name.
+The temple faces east and consists of an ardha-mandapa, mandapa, antrala, and garbha-grha.
 This is a sandhara temple having a circumambulatory path around the garbha-grha.
 The shikhara (superstructure) is in pancha-ratha style.
-The temple is dedicated to Jain Tirthankaras and the earlier theory that it was originally a Hindu temple later attributed to Jain is incorrect.
+The temple is dedicated to Jain Tirthankaras and the earlier theory that it was originally a Hindu temple later attributed to Jains is incorrect.
 It would be very probable that the cave on the hill was originally revered by the Jains and with its growing popularity a temple was constructed in its front keeping the original cavern as its garbha-grha.
-Meister mentions in one interview that a hermit made his shelter in this cavern and later it was converted into a temple.10 He explains that the way the natural crevice of the hill was amalgamated into the temple suggests that the spot was sanctified as used by a particularly revered saint.11
+Meister mentions in one interview that a hermit made his shelter in this cavern and later it was converted into a temple.15 He explains that the way the natural crevice of the hill was amalgamated into the temple suggests that the spot was sanctified as used by a particularly revered saint.16

 Hindola Torana & Chaukhamha– This interesting monument is what remains of a large and magnificent temple.
 The ornamental entrance gateway is known as Hindola Torana by the locals as it is believed to serve as a stand for a swing (hindola).
 Two horizontal beams are supported over two rectangular pillars.
 Between these two beams is a makara-torana with two bends.
 It is issued from the mouth of makaras supported over the brackets of the pillars.
 At the base of the pillar shafts, on its four faces, ten incarnations of Vishnu are carved with Matsya and Kurma carved together on one face, Kalki and Buddha together on another, and the rest sides having one incarnation each, Vamana, Varaha, Narasimha, Rama, Parashurama, and Balarama.